derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-13/11/2023 16:16:06 : 3 Database Admins walked into a NoSQL bar.
+14/11/2023 16:13:25 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Why does Waldo only wear stripes?
-Because he doesn't want to be spotted.
+Eight bytes walk into a bar.
+The bartender asks, 'Can I get you anything?'
+'Yeah,' replies the bytes.
+'Make us a double.'
 <!-- replace-with-joke ends -->